 3. Adding Gravel

 Interestingly, squirrels tend to avoid digging gravel.
-So, you can use their dislike once again to protect plants.

 4. Sacrificial Plants or Food Offering